openaps/docs/README.md

 At the beginning of each phase, an outline summarizes:

-* Upon Completion--The capabilities that the user and system should have after completing the phase
+* Upon Completion—The capabilities that the user and system should have after completing the phase

-* Phase Tasks--Tasks or steps to take during the phase
+* Phase Tasks—Tasks or steps to take during the phase

-* Community Contribution--Users should be able to contribute to the **#OpenAPS** project and/or openaps development tool set during and after the phase.
+* Community Contribution—How users should be able to contribute to the #OpenAPS project and/or openaps development tool set during and after the phase